nipoppy/nipoppy/workflow/proc_pipe/mriqc/README.md

 NOTE: Singularity v2.6 is used for compatibility with BIC but this may change in the future.

 ## Running MRIQC Scripts
-In order run the MRIQC pipeline, use ```run_mriqc_sge.sh``` and pass in the data directory, the results directory and the path with the participants list as arguments as shown below:
+In order run the MRIQC pipeline, use ```run_mriqc_sge.sh``` and pass in the absolute path to the data directory, the absolute path to the results directory and the path with the participants list as arguments as shown below:

 ```qsub run_mriqc_sge.sh -d DATA_DIR -r RESULTS_DIR -p PARTICIPANT_LIST```